← Back to blog

 In 2004, neuropathologist Lilian Calderón-Garciduñas examined the brains of 35 young people who had died suddenly in Mexico City — a city notorious for its air pollution.[2]
 Most were teenagers and young adults.
 She was looking for Alzheimer's disease pathology: amyloid plaques, tau tangles, neuroinflammation.

+She found it.
+In teenagers.
+In people decades younger than Alzheimer's typically appears.
 The comparison group — young people from less polluted Mexican cities — showed none of it.

 The study opened a line of research that has since accumulated considerable force: air pollution, particularly fine particulate matter, reaches the human brain — and what it does there matters for long-term cognitive health in ways that scientists are still working to fully understand.

 For decades, the standard view was that the brain was protected from airborne pollutants by the blood-brain barrier — the specialised cellular lining that prevents many substances from crossing from the bloodstream into brain tissue.
+That view has been significantly revised.

 The epidemiological evidence for air pollution and dementia risk has grown rapidly in the last decade, moving from preliminary associations to some of the largest and most robust cohort studies in environmental health.